Kelexer1/OpenVR-ControllerHooker/README.md

 	- Either download the code as a .zip, or run the following command:
 	- `git clone https://github.com/kelexer1/ControllerHooker.git`
 2. Build the project
-	- This requires Microsoft Visual Studio 2022 for a fresh build, although you can find prebuild files already included
+	- This requires Microsoft Visual Studio 2022 for a fresh build, although you can find prebuilt files already included
 3. Register the ControllerHooker driver, there are 2 ways to do this
 	1. Register the build directory
 		1. In a command terminal, navigate to your SteamVR bin directory, usually by